Murphy Brown season 11: Development

 Following the end of the show's original run, series creator Diane English had been approached multiple times about potentially reviving the series.
 Around 2008, the show came the closest to being brought back to the air following Sarah Palin's nomination as the Republican vice-presidential nominee with comparisons being drawn between her and former Murphy Brown critic Dan Quayle.
 In 2017, Warner Bros.
 Television again approached English about reviving the series following the election of Donald Trump as president.
 English spent nine months developing an idea for a new iteration of the series before finally composing a script.
 Candice Bergen was then approached about signing on to the project and she agreed on the condition that Faith Ford, Joe Regalbuto, and Grant Shaud join as well.

 On January 24, 2018, it was announced that CBS had given the production a series order for one season consisting of thirteen episodes set to air during the 2018–2019 season.
 English and Bergen were set to serve as executive producers of the revival which would, according to CBS, be set in "a world of cable news, social media, fake news and a very different political and cultural climate."
 Production companies involved with the series were slated to consist of Bend in the Road Productions and Warner Bros.
 Television.
 On February 27, 2018, it was announced that Pam Fryman would direct the revival's pilot episode.

 On May 16, 2018, it was announced during the CBS upfronts presentation that the revival would now have Murphy anchoring a cable morning show, Murphy in the Morning, with her old team, lifestyle reporter Corky Sherwood, investigative journalist Frank Fontana, and producer Miles Silverberg, while Murphy's son Avery would host a rival, cable morning show that airs opposite his mother's program.
 On July 9, 2018, it was announced that the series would premiere on September 27, 2018.
 On September 21, 2018, it was reported that CBS had extended the running time of the premiere episode of the revival by five minutes.

 On November 28, 2018, it was reported that the season would end after the thirteen episodes ordered by CBS had aired.
 However, it was further reported that the series was still under consideration by CBS to be renewed for another season.
-On May 10, 2019, CBS canceled the revival series after a single season.
+On May 10, 2019, CBS canceled the revival of the series after only a single season due to lackluster ratings.